inocedal/recurse_app/README.md

 # recurse_app
-The program orf_finder.py can be used to read in a multi-sequence fasta file.
-It will generate statistics on this file, including the number of sequences, the longest and shortest sequences, and the lengths of these sequences.
-It will also search for all valid open reading frames (orfs) in all the sequences, and report the sequence name of the sequence with the longest valid orf.
-It will then take the longest valid orf for every sequence, translate the DNA sequence into protein sequence, and output a fasta file with the protein sequence of the longest valid orf for each input sequence (if one is present).
+The program orf_finder.py will read a fasta file, generate several statistics, and output the longest orf sequences.

+INPUT:
+A multi-sequence fasta file (sample_sequences.fasta given here as example)

+OUTPUTS:
+Total # of sequences in fasta file
+Sequence IDs for longest and shortest sequences Lengths of longest and shortest sequences
+Sequence ID for longest valid open reading frame (orf) Fasta file with protein sequence for longest valid orf for each sequence ID